DN24-02 as Adjuvant Therapy in Subjects With High Risk HER2+ Urothelial Carcinoma

 Exclusion Criteria:

 - A history of stage III or greater non-urothelial cancer.
-Exceptions include: Subject with basal or squamous cell skin cancers that have been adequately treated who are disease-free at the time of registration.
+Exceptions include: Subject with basal or squamous cell skin cancers that has been adequately treated who are disease-free at the time of registration.
 Subjects who have been disease-free and off treatment for ≥ 10 years at the time of registration.

 - A history of stage I or II non-urothelial cancer.
-Exceptions include: Subjects who have been disease-free and off treatment for ≥ 3 years at the time of registration;subjects with incidental prostate cancer diagnosed at the time of cystoprostatectomy; subjects with basal or squamous cell skin cancer.
+Exceptions include: Subjects who have been disease-free and off treatment for ≥ 3 years at the time of registration.
+Subjects with incidental prostate cancer diagnosed at the time of cystoprostatectomy.
+Subjects with basal or squamous cell skin cancer.

 - Partial cystectomy in the setting of bladder cancer primary tumor.